maryamzarin/MaryamZarin/README.md

 ### 🚀 Projects

+- 🌱 **Planter / Allotment Web App - Forum & Space Organiser** (In Progress)
+  Employed Python Django and Tailwind to build a Web App which allows users to map out their garden plans, also has an Allotment where users can create forums, posts and comments to discuss topics of interest, as well as private message and follow one another.
+  Created class-based forms, model-based pages, class-based views, used sqlite to handle user database.

 - ⚡ **Electron Desktop App – Egg Timer / Utility Tool**
-  Built a lightweight cross-platform desktop application using Electron and JavaScript.
+  Built a lightweight cross-platform desktop application using Electron and JavaScript, HTML & CSS.
-  Integrated custom UI components, file access, and system-level functionality for a productivity tool.

 - 🚲 **Bike Redistribution Optimisation – Final Year Dissertation**
   Analysed Santander Cycles data (600k+ entries per sheet) using Python (Pandas, Matplotlib, Folium) to visualise usage trends and cluster demand locations.